What is a Warehouse Management System?

-Hence, in simple words, a Warehouse Management System is a software application that helps control and administer day-to-day functions in the warehouse from the time material or goods enter the warehouse until they move out.
+Hence, in simple words, a WMS is a software application that helps control and administer day-to-day functions in the warehouse from the time material or goods enter the warehouse until they move out.

 In the era of increasingly complex global supply chains and manufacturing cycles that produce and deliver goods to customers faster than ever, traditional warehouse management has felt the urgent need to keep up.
 As these two trends continue, warehousing systems have sought software automation in the form of Warehouse Management Systems (WMS) to upgrade their processes, hold goods more efficiently and pick and deliver them faster.